If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 Best areas in Bali for beachfront stays

-- Seminyak – best for vibrant beach clubs, nightlife, and sunset walks.
+- Seminyak – best for vibrant beach clubs, nightlife, and sunset cocktails.

 - Nusa Dua – best for calm, groomed beaches and luxury resort amenities.

-- Sanur – best for family-friendly, swimmable shores and a 5km oceanfront boardwalk.
+- Sanur – best for families, with its swimmable beach and a 5km oceanfront boardwalk.

 - Jimbaran Bay – best for seafood dinners right on the sand and a more traditional village feel.

-- East Bali – best for surf breaks, quieter beaches and a more laid-back coastal vibe.
+- East Bali – best for surfing, quieter beaches and a more laid-back coastal vibe.

 - West Bali – best for dramatic black-sand beaches, wild sunsets and Bali’s quieter side.